dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

 The following sample apps accompany this topic:

-* Background Worker Service Sample &ndash; A non-web app sample based on the [Worker Service template](#worker-service-template) that uses [hosted services](xref:fundamentals/host/hosted-services) for background tasks.
+* Background Worker Service Sample: A non-web app sample based on the [Worker Service template](#worker-service-template) that uses [hosted services](xref:fundamentals/host/hosted-services) for background tasks.
-* Web App Service Sample &ndash; A Razor Pages web app sample that runs as a Windows Service with [hosted services](xref:fundamentals/host/hosted-services) for background tasks.
+* Web App Service Sample: A Razor Pages web app sample that runs as a Windows Service with [hosted services](xref:fundamentals/host/hosted-services) for background tasks.

 For MVC guidance, see the articles under <xref:mvc/overview> and <xref:migration/22-to-30>.